sgcooper78/AuthTabsSync/README.md

 1. Click on the AuthTabsSync icon in your Chrome toolbar.
 2. Choose your preferred action (reload or close tabs) for synchronization.

+## Support

+If you find AuthTabsSync useful and would like to support its development, consider making a donation:

+- **Buy Me a Coffee:** Support on [Buy Me a Coffee](https://buymeacoffee.com/scottgcooper)

+Your contributions help ensure continued development and improvements to the extension.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.